Alcohol recovery room at University of Guelph helps ease ER pressure, hospital says

 The Canadian Press

-GUELPH, Ont. - The director of Guelph General Hospital's emergency department says programs like the University of Guelph's campus alcohol recovery room can help ease pressure on hospital resources.
+A campus alcohol recovery room at the University of Guelph dedicated to helping students sober up after a bout of heavy drinking helps ease hospital pressure, a health administrator says.

-Andrea de Jong says the recovery room, which will be open on March 17 for St. Patrick's Day, helps divert the patients who don't require an emergency department visit.
+The recovery room, which will be open for St. Patrick's Day celebrations from 10 p.m. on Saturday to 6 a.m. on Sunday, helps divert patients who don’t need an emergency department visit, Andrea de Jong says.

-She says the program also helps the hospital allocate more resources and staff to patients in urgent need of medical care.
+De Jong, the director of Guelph General Hospital's emergency department, said the program is helpful on days when an influx of patients are expected.

-The university's alcohol recovery room is offered on certain holidays or events, with an aim of helping students who have drank too much but do not need to go to an emergency room.
+"If it's a handful of people that are in the recovery room at the University of Guelph instead of coming to (emergency), we know that's more bed space available in the (emergency department) for us to manage our volume."

-The program is confidential and voluntary, meaning students can leave at any time, with nurses and addiction support workers staffing the room.
+The six-bed program, which has been offered since 2017, is confidential and voluntary.
+Students can leave at any time, with nurses and addiction support workers staffing the room.

 The staff assess, monitor and support students until they are well enough to return home.